shmuhammad2004/africanlp2022/content/home/hero.md

 +++

-Welcome to virtual Africa NLP workshop January 27-28 at 2022 in San Francisco, CA.
+Welcome to virtual AfricaNLP workshop June 20-25, 2022 in Marseille, France.